Achaemenid architecture: History

 Persepolis was by no means the only large scale Achaemenid project, as Susa also hosted a similar structure initiated by Darius for similar ceremonial purposes.
 However, that history is able to enjoy the remains of Persepolis as opposed to meager remnants of Susa, owes partly to selection of stone in construction of Persepolis over mud-brick in Susa, and the fact that it had been relatively uninhabited, protecting it from wear and tear of inhabitants.
-Politically, Persepolis also was a significant find because nearby discovery of Naqsh-e Rustam, the Persian necropolis home to Darius the Great shed light on the significance it has had as one of the major capitals of the empire.
-Naqsh-e Rustam would not only house Darius the Great, but also his son Xerxes the Great, Artaxerxes I, and Darius II as well.
+Politically, Persepolis also was a significant find because nearby discovery of Naqsh-e Rostam, the Persian necropolis home to Darius the Great shed light on the significance it has had as one of the major capitals of the empire.
+Naqsh-e Rostam would not only house Darius the Great, but also his son Xerxes the Great, Artaxerxes I, and Darius II as well.
 The necropolis complex was looted following invasion of Alexander, and possibly in the Sassanid period and during the Arab invasion.

-During the time of Shah of Iran, the structure enjoyed protection and coverage as Mohammad Reza Shah appeased to its royal and national symbolism.
-During this time period many western politicians, poets, artists, and writers were gravitated to Iran, and Persepolis, either as a function of the political relations with the Iranian monarchy or to report on, or visit the ruins.
+During the Pahlavi era, the structure enjoyed protection and coverage as Mohammad Reza Shah appeased to its royal and national symbolism.
+During this era many western politicians, poets, artists, and writers were gravitated to Iran, and Persepolis, either as a function of the political relations with the Iranian monarchy or to report on, or visit the ruins.
 Such figures include the procession of international dignitaries attending the 2,500 year celebration of the Persian Empire held by Shah, as well as individual visits by such figures as Heinrich Lübke of Germany, and Ralph Graves of Life magazine.
-In an article in ``Life`` in 1971, Graves describes his experience at Persepolis in the following way:
+In an article in Life in 1971, Graves describes his experience at Persepolis in the following way: